-Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.Allow anonymous PTZ operating : Turn on to allow anonymous users to pan, tilt, and zoom the image.
+Allow anonymous viewing: Turn on to allow anyone access the device as a viewer without logging in with an account.Allow : Turn on to allow anonymous users to pan, tilt, and zoom the image. anonymous PTZ operating 💛 : Turn on to allow anonymous users to pan, tilt, and zoom the image.